quocviethere/quocviethere.github.io/AIO2023/notes/knn/knn-warmup.md

 # Entropy

 Suppose we have 10 balls, 9 of which are red and there is only 1 blue ball.
-Let $A$ be the event that the ball is red and $B$ be the event that the ball is blue, we have that:
+Let $$A$$ be the event that the ball is red and $$B$$ be the event that the ball is blue, we have that:

 $$P(E_1) = 0.9 \text{ and } P(E_2) = 0.1$$